 Once the parametric Experiment starts, one simulation for each flow rate of interest will launch in parallel.
 The results from each simulation are available by expanding the Experiment tab:

 If any result control has been defined, the results from all simulation runs will be compiled in a single plot.
 For example, we can check how the temperature of the transistor changes based on the water mass flow rate:

 In the image above, we can easily see how much the temperature of the transistor changes with an increased water flow rate, allowing the user to choose the most efficient configuration.

-With an improved simulation setup workflow and result comparison, SimScale’s parametric experiments are a powerful tool in the design process of many pieces of equipment.
+With an improved simulation setup and result comparison, SimScale’s parametric experiments are a powerful tool in the design process of many equipments.